Who did invent the word “robot” and what does it mean?

 workers.
 I could call them Labori, but that strikes me as a bit bookish.”

-“Then call them Robots,” the painter muttered, brush in mouth, and went on painting.
+“Then call them Robots,” the painter muttered, brush in mouth, and continued painting.
 And that’s how it was.
-Thus was the word Robot born.
+This was the word Robot born.